telerik/ajax-docs/controls/calendar/appearance-and-styling/html-output.md

-See [CSS Skin Selectors]({%slug calendar/appearance-and-styling/css-skin-selectors%}) for detailed information on the specific CSS selectors used for **RadCalendar** skins.
+See [CSS Skin Selectors]({%slug calendar/appearance-and-styling/css-skin-selectors%}) for detailed information on the specific CSS selectors used for the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) skins.

 ## HTML Output of RadCalendar